davidclin/gcp-alibaba-vpn/index.md

 The Google Cloud VPN with Alibaba Cloud VPN Gateway configuration is comprised of the following steps.

-Step 1: Configure the GCP side
+1. Configure the GCP side
-Step 2: Configure the Alibaba Cloud side
+1. Configure the Alibaba Cloud side

 ## Configure the GCP side